Lohika-Labs/whatsonpizza/README.md

 # What's On Pizza Project

-What's On Pizza - project that give you an ability to know pizza name by photo.
+What's On Pizza - project that gives you an ability to know pizza name by a photo.
-This repo contains server side source code and similiar training/validation scripts using MXNet and TensorFlow.
+This repo contains server-side source code and similar training/validation scripts using MXNet and TensorFlow.
 You can compare two frameworks that solve one task.
-Client side can be found [here](https://github.com/Lohika-Labs/whatsonpizza-mobile).
+Client-side can be found [here](https://github.com/Lohika-Labs/whatsonpizza-mobile).

 ## Task

 Build an ML model that would look at a picture of a pizza and output a list of possible pizza names.
 We trained a model for a single-label classification, where the output just the name of the pizza.
-Currently only ten pizza names
+Currently only ten pizza names.

 ## Dataset